grupa-ai/agent-mcp/README.md

 ## What is AgentMCP?

 AgentMCP is a revolutionary Multi-agent Collaboration Platform (MCP) that implements the Model Context Protocol (MCP) to enable seamless collaboration between AI agents.
-With a single decorator, developers can transform any agent into an MCP-compatible agent that can participate in the Multi-agent Collaboration Network (MCN).
+With a single decorator, developers can transform any agent into an MCP-compatible agent that can participate in the Multi-Agent Collaboration Network (MACNet).

 ### 🎯 One Decorator = Infinite Possibilities

 When you add `@mcp_agent`, your agent instantly becomes:
-- 🌐 Connected to the Multi-agent Collaboration Network (MCN)
+- 🌐 Connected to the Multi-Agent Collaboration Network (MACNet)
 - 🤝 Ready to work with any other agent on the network
 - 🔌 Framework-agnostic (works with Langchain, CrewAI, Autogen, or any custom implementation)
 - 🧠 Empowered to communicate, share context, and collaborate with specialized agents globally

 No complex setup.
 No infrastructure headaches.
-Just one line of code to join the world's largest AI agent collaboration network!
+Just one line of code to join the world's first AI multi-agent collaboration network (MAC-Network)!

 ### 💡 It's Like Uber for AI Agents